 Felony DWI in Texas is a serious offense that can have a significant negative impact on your future.
-If you have been arrested on a felony DWI charge in Georgetown, Round Rock, Cedar Park, Leander, Taylor, Hutto, or the surrounding areas in Williamson County, contact Law Office of Michael J. Price as soon as possible after your arrest to immediately begin your defense.
+If you have been arrested on a felony DWI charge in Georgetown, Round Rock, Cedar Park, Leander, Taylor, Hutto, or the surrounding areas in Williamson County, contact Law Office of Price & Wiggins, P.C. as soon as possible after your arrest to immediately begin your defense.

 Michael J. Price is an experienced DWI defense attorney in Williamson County who know what it takes to defeat felony DWI charges.
 With decades of combined experience serving clients like you, Michael and Mark will work with you on and toward the favorable outcome you desire in your Georgetown felony DWI case.

-To find out more about what Law Office of Michael J. Price can do for you, call (512) 354-1880 today and schedule your free initial case consultation.
+To find out more about what Law Office of Price & Wiggins, P.C. can do for you, call (512) 354-1880 today and schedule your free initial case consultation.

 Types of Felony DWI Offenses in Williamson County